chat icon

 Estimated Reading Time: 7 minutes

-The flexibility and portability of cell phones is also their Achilles’ heel — network outages and other issues can sometimes plague your day, particularly if you spend most of your day in a building or office.
-Depending on your area and the materials used, even smaller buildings and homes can saddle you with finicky reception that can be frustrating at times.
+The flexibility and portability of cell phones are also their Achilles’ heel.
+Network outages and other issues can sometimes plague your day, particularly if you spend most of it in a building or office.
+Depending on your area and the materials used, even smaller buildings and homes can saddle you with finicky reception that can be frustrating.

-Providing wireless voice and data services throughout the U.S. and associated territories, T-Mobile USA is headquartered in the Seattle metropolitan area in Bellevue, Washington.
-In 2015, it was named the number one wireless carrier by Consumer Reports, and just this last April it merged with Sprint to create a more capable communications network for all consumers.
+Providing wireless voice and data services throughout the U.S. and associated territories, T-Mobile USA is headquartered in Bellevue, Washington, in the Seattle metropolitan area.
+In 2015, it was named the number one wireless carrier by Consumer Reports, and just this last April it merged with Sprint to create a more extensive communications network for all consumers.
+It could be a while before the full impact of the merger is felt and edge-case signals improve.

 group-of-businessmen

-However, it must be noted that the merger is still ongoing, and it could be a while before the full impact is felt and edge-case signals improve.
-As a consumer or business owner, on the other hand, you just want your T-Mobile service to work flawlessly, no matter where you are.
-When you’re on T-Mobile and you have no signal inside your building, frustrations could have you considering a phone or network upgrade, though, regrettably, any action you take may bring you the same result if the problem is actually something larger: your building.
+But as a consumer or business owner, you still want your T-Mobile service to work flawlessly, no matter where you are.
+When you’re on T-Mobile and you have no signal inside your building, frustrations could have you considering a phone or network upgrade.

 Try a new or different phone